Cinnamon/kotaemon/README.md

 ### Credential sharing

-This repo uses [ssh-secret](https://sobolevn.me/git-secret/) to share credentials, which internally uses `gpg` to encrypt and decrypt secret files.
+This repo uses [git-secret](https://sobolevn.me/git-secret/) to share credentials, which internally uses `gpg` to encrypt and decrypt secret files.

 #### Install git-secret

 Please follow the [official guide](https://sobolevn.me/git-secret/installation) to install git-secret.

+For Windows users, see [For Windows users](#for-windows-users).

+For users who don't have sudo privilege to install packages, follow the `Manual Installation` in the [official guide](https://sobolevn.me/git-secret/installation) and set `PREFIX` to a path that you have access to.
+And please don't forget to add `PREFIX` to your `PATH`.

 #### Gaining access

 In order to gain access to the secret files, you must provide your gpg public file to anyone who has access and ask them to ask your key to the keyring.
-For a quick tutorial on generating your gpg key pair, you can refer to the `Using gpg` section from the [ssh-secret main page](https://sobolevn.me/git-secret/).
+For a quick tutorial on generating your gpg key pair, you can refer to the `Using gpg` section from the [git-secret main page](https://sobolevn.me/git-secret/).

 #### Decrypt the secret file